|Konso, SNNPRS, Ethiopia|

-Posted by Alex McCausland almost 6 years ago
+Posted by Alex McCausland about 6 years ago

 Permaculture in Ethiopia stands on the edge of a sea of possibilities.
 This is a virgin land.
 The mighty plains of Abyssinia rise out of the Eastern Sahara, to become rolling fertile uplands, worked by farmers in the primeval mode that the modern westerner can only dream about nowadays, caricatured by the Shire in Tolkein’s Lord of the Rings.
 It is a land where people live in little circular grass-roofed huts and make hay stacks with wooden pitch forks to feed their cattle through the dry season.
 They plough the deep fertile soils with oxen and sow a variety of crops, of which their most beloved is their own indigenous endemic grain t’eff, used to make the national staple food, injera.

 Ethiopia is not a desert, though parts of its territory are, such as the Danakil, a boiling cauldron of volcanism and sulphur in the Northern rift valley, one of the lowest and hottest places on earth, populated by the Afars, a warrior tribe, pastoralists, beloved of their camels and as harsh as the landscape they occupy.
 Most of the country though is fertile highland.
 In areas over 2000m, which is where at least 75% of the population are found, the annual rainfall is usually over 1000mm, often a lot over 1000mm, though there is a trend of increasing lushness as one moves south through the country.